tylerireland/MTSi/MIXR/README.md

 ### Tutorial 4
 This tutorial is similar to the last one, but it creates an AbstractRng rather than a regular Rng.
 It looks like an AbstractRng is capable of printing out results from different functions, like exponential and lognormal.

 ### Tutorial 5
+Tutorial 5 creates it's own class called MyObj.
+It inherits Mixr's Object class.
+Inside MyObj are member functions, such as setColorTable, setTextColor, and setMessage.
 ### Tutorial 6
 ### Tutorial 7
 ### Tutorial 8